knightofcookies/blog/README.md

-# blog
+# Django Blog
-A simple blog with a Django backend.
+A simple blog with a Django backend built for the MDN Django Tutorial.